 The think tank likely to be set up within the next two months

-The Commerce Ministry intends to set up a think tank comprising CEOs of pharma companies, scientists, researchers and government officials to resolve issues arising both globally and domestically.
-The think tank, likely to be set up within the next two months, will have members identified from AYUSH, biotechnology, clinical research and from large, mid and small pharma companies.
-The move comes after India protested the ban of over 700 drugs of GVK Biosciences and postponed the scheduled talks on FTA with the EU.
+The Commerce Ministry is considering setting up a think tank comprising CEOs of pharma companies, scientists, researchers and government officials to resolve issues arising both globally and domestically.
+The think tank likely to be set up within the next two months will have members identified from AYUSH, biotechnology, clinical research and from large, mid and small pharma companies.
+The move comes after India protested to the ban of over 700 drugs of GVK Biosciences and postponed the scheduled talks on FTA with the EU.

 A meeting, headed by Nirmala Sitharaman, Commerce and Industry Minister in New Delhi recently, was attended by senior officials from ministries of health, pharma, and industry representatives, to discuss the issues in the pharma sector, which saw exports worth $15.4 billion in 2014-15.
 It was decided to set up a platform to ‘identify bottle necks and resolve various issues for overcoming challenges and promoting hassle free trade.’

-The meeting was led by Sudhanshu Pandey, Joint Secretary, Department of Commerce – Ministry of commerce and Industry and was attended by all concerned agencies of the Government of India, primarily related to the pharma sector.
-Dr Surinder Singh, DCG(I), KL Sharma, Joint Secretary, Ministry of Health and Family Welfare, Dr TS Rao, Additional Adviser, Department of Biotechnology, Dr M Ariz Ahammed- Joint Secretary, Department of Commerce, Dr S Eswara Reddy, Joint Drugs Controller (India), Central Drugs Standard Control Organisation and Lanka Srinivas, International Pharma Consultant and Senior Adviser – Pharmexcil were also present.
+The meeting was led by Sudhanshu Pandey, Joint Secretary, Department of Commerce – Ministry of commerce and Industry and was attended by all concerned agencies of the Government of India, primary related to the pharma sector.
+Dr Surinder Singh, DCG(I), KL Sharma, Joint Secretary, Ministry of Health and Family Welfare, Dr TS Rao, Additional Adviser, Department of Biotechnology, Dr M Ariz Ahammed- Joint Secretary Department of Commerce, Dr S Eswara Reddy, Joint Drugs Controller (India), Central Drugs Standard Control Organisation and Lanka Srinivas, International Pharma Consultant and Senior Adviser – Pharmexcil were present in the meeting.